elenasacristan/treebooks/README.md

 In the list of books read the user will have the option to leave a review for the books that have rented.

-By clicking 'books in waiting list' the modal window will appear and the user will be able to see a list of books that he is waiting for with a link in each book to see the waiting list.
+By clicking 'Your waiting lists' the modal window will appear and the user will be able to see a list of books that he/she is waiting for with a link in each book to see the waiting list.

 Treebooks will contact the next user in the contact list as soon as the book is returned by the previous user.
 Also, the user will see a notification saying 'it's your turn' on the books listing.
 Then the next user in the waiting list can proceed to rent the book online.
 Only the next user in the waiting list will have the option to rent the book, for the rest of the users the book will not be available.